run-ai/docs/docs/Researcher/best-practices/secrets-as-env-var-in-cli.md

     * Secrets are base64 encoded
     * Secrets are stored in the scope of a namespace and will not be accessible from other namespaces.
 Hence the reference to the Run:ai Project name above.
 Run:ai provides the ability to propagate secrets throughout all Run:ai Projects.
 See below.

-## Attaching a secret to a Workload on Submit
+## Attaching a secret to a Workload on Submit via CLI

 When you submit a new Workload, you will want to connect the secret to the new Workload.
 To do that, run: